-Your surgeon will discuss with you when you can start taking showers again once you are home.
+Your surgical team will discuss with you when you can start taking showers again, if you haven't already.

 If you have stitches or clips, your surgical team will tell you when they can be removed.
 This is usually at your first visit to your surgeon's office.